Rhymen/go-whatsapp/README.md

 # go-whatsapp
 Package rhymen/go-whatsapp implements the WhatsApp Web API to provide a clean interface for developers.
 Big thanks to all contributors of the [sigalor/whatsapp-web-reveng](https://github.com/sigalor/whatsapp-web-reveng) project.
 The official WhatsApp Business API was released in August 2018.
 You can check it out [here](https://www.whatsapp.com/business/api).

+## Examples
+You can find working example implementaions of this package over at [SchulteMK/go-whatsapp-examples](https://github.com/SchulteMK/go-whatsapp-examples).

 ## Installation
 ```sh
 go get github.com/Rhymen/go-whatsapp